jvdieten/playwright-mocha/README.md

 ## Create test

-You are able to use typescript out of the box but also js.
+You are able to use typescript out of the box but also javascript is supported.
 See the [examples](./examples) folder for a javascript example.

 Typescript example